Your credit report is not your credit score. That’s the first thing worth knowing.

 |---|---|---|

-| 📋 Personal Information | Your name, address history, SSN, date of birth, employer history | Used to verify your identity — not used to calculate your score.
+| 📋 Personal Information | Your name, address history, partial Social Security Number, date of birth, employer history | Used to verify your identity — not used to calculate your score.
 Check it for errors anyway. |

 | 💳 Account History | Every credit card, loan, and line of credit you’ve ever had | The heart of your report.
 Payment history, balances, limits, open and closed accounts all live here. |

-| 🔍 Inquiries | Every time someone checked your credit | Hard inquiries affect your score.
-Soft inquiries don’t.
+| 🔍 Inquiries | Every time someone checked your credit | Hard inquiries can affect your score.
+Soft inquiries don’t affect your score.
 Both show on your personal report. |

-| ⚖️ Public Records | Bankruptcies, civil judgments, tax liens | Serious negative marks.
+| ⚖️ Public Records | Bankruptcies and, in some cases, other public records | Serious negative marks.
 Not everyone has these — but if they’re there, they matter. |

-| 🏦 Collections | Accounts sent to a collections agency | A missed payment that went too far.
-Can stay on your report for seven years. |
+| 🏦 Collections | An account that has been sent to a collections agency after going unpaid | Can stay on your report for up to seven years. |

 Equifax, Experian, and TransUnion operate independently.
 They collect information from lenders separately and don’t automatically share it with each other.